How Long Pottery Should Dry Before Firing

-Drying cups with handles – The reason why you have to be careful drying cups with handles is that handles can separate from the cup.
-If the handle dries too fast it shrinks, and the handle pulls away from the cup.
+The reason why you have to be careful drying mugs with handles is that handles can separate from the mug.
+If the handle dries too fast, it shrinks, and the handle pulls away from the mug.

-Drying your cup covered lightly with plastic for the first day will slow the drying process down enough to keep the handle from separating and falling off the cup.
+Drying your mug covered lightly with plastic for the first day will slow the drying process down enough to keep the handle from separating and falling off the mug.

-Flip your cup over after it is leather hard.
-This will help your cup dry more evenly because the bottom is thicker.
+Flip your mug over after it is in the Leather Hard Stage Of Clay.
+This will also help your mug dry more evenly because the bottom is thicker.

-Large plates – Plywood lined with newspaper is good for drying large trays or plates.
-Particle board is not as good because it tends to warp over time and drywall can dry the clay too fast.
+Plywood lined with newspaper is good for drying large trays or plates.
+Particleboard is not as good because it tends to warp over time and drywall can dry the clay too fast.

 Alternatives For Air-Drying

-There are ways to speed up the process on how long pottery should dry before firing, but they are not without risk of cracking your clay.
-Slow is not the only way to go it’s just the safest way to go.
+There are ways to speed up the process of how long pottery should dry before firing, but they are not without the risk of cracking your clay.
+Slow is not the only way to go.
+It’s just the safest way to go.

 If you can’t wait for your piece to dry, there are a few things you can try.

-Candling – Candling is setting your kiln to 180 degrees for 8 to 9 hours.
-Candling will take any moister out of your pottery evenly and much faster than air drying.
+Set your kiln to 180 degrees Fahrenheit (82 degrees Celsius) for 8 to 12 hours.
+Candling will take any moisture out of your pottery evenly and much faster than air drying.

-Heat Gun – If you decide to use a heat gun to help dry your clay, use with care and make sure you dry the pottery as even as possible.
+If you decide to use a heat gun to help dry your clay, use it with care, and make sure you dry the pottery as evenly as possible.

-Set the gun temperature at 120 and keep the gun at least 5 inches away for no longer then 15 minutes if you want to be on the safe side.
+Set the gun temperature at 120 and keep the gun at least 5 inches away for no longer than 15 minutes if you want to be on the safe side.

-Blow Dryers – Blow dryers are not recommended for drying because they blow the hot air too hard on the clay.
-If you want to try a blow dryer, it’s best to use with care and on the lowest setting.
+Dryers are not recommended for drying because they blow the hot air too hard on the clay.
+If you want to try a blow dryer, it’s best to use it with care and on the lowest setting.